Introduction

 +++++++

-If you are using **chronyd** for time synchronisation, you need to have
+If you are using **chronyd** for time synchronization, you need to have

 the following lines in the ``/etc/chrony.conf`` configuration file: